xtendui/xtendui/README.md

 ### Theming

-You need to copy Xtend library `/dist` to customize the files.
+You need to copy xtend-library `/dist` to customize the files.

 If you install with yarn or npm:
 ```